Ion Temperature Effects on Plasma Flow in the Magnetic Mirror Configuration: The sonic point singularity and plasma acceleration

+An additional contribution to the ion acceleration comes from the ion perpendicular pressure (energy), manifested by the $p_\perp$ term on the right hand side of (\ref{gradient-of-M}), and is the result of the mirror force.
+As it will be discussed below, the effect of the ion parallel pressure modifies the location of the sonic point in Eq. \ref{gradient-of-M} but the impact on the ion velocity is not significant due to the fast decrease of the ion pressure related to the decrease of plasma density along the nozzle and strong density dependence $\simeq n^3$ in the CGL equation for $p_\Vert$.

-Generally supersonic acceleration in the magnetic mirror configuration is similar to the Laval nozzle acceleration.
-For the low velocity $M<M_{cr},$ the acceleration occurs due to the effective area cross-section decrease due to the magnetic field rise, $\partial \ln B/\partial z>0$.
-After the critical point $M>M_{cr}$, in the region of decreasing magnetic field with $\partial \ln B/\partial z<0$ the acceleration occurs in the supersonic regime supported by the electric field generated by the electron and ion pressure.
-Note that in both, subsonic and supersonic, regions the perpendicular pressure enhances the acceleration.
+In general, acceleration in the magnetic mirror configuration is similar to the Laval nozzle acceleration.
+The ion acceleration by the electric field is supported by the density drop.
+In subsonic region, for $M < M_{cr}$, the ion inertia can be neglected and the acceleration occurs kinematically due to the effective area cross-section decrease as a result of the magnetic field rise, $\partial \ln B/\partial z>0$.
+Effectively, in this regime for $M\ll 1$, the density gradient is small and the acceleration simply follows from the flow conservation: $V^{-1}\partial V/\partial z \simeq B^{-1} \partial B / \partial z$, under constant density.

 Equation (\ref{gradient-of-M}) exhibits the singularity at $M=M_{cr}$, the point where the ion flow resonates with the ion sound mode.
 A global smooth accelerating solution can be obtained by regularizing the sonic point at the point $z=z_{m}$ where $\partial \ln B/\partial z=0$, which therefore requires the condition